-- If you can do so safely, turn off any ignition sources.
-Move as far away from the leak as possible in an upwind direction, avoiding contact with escaping liquids and gases. - 2 Call 911 from a safe location. - 3 Call the toll-free, 24-hour Alliance emergency number 1-800-884-8811. - 4 If safe to do so, warn others to stay away.
+- Evacuate the area and, if safe to do so, try to prevent others from entering. - If you can do so safely, turn off and abandon any ignition sources and extinguish any cigarettes.
+Move as far away from the leak as possible in an upwind direction, avoiding contact with escaping liquids and gases. - · Call 911 from a safe location. - Call the 24-hour Maritimes & Northeast Pipeline emergency number 1-888-444-6677. - If you suspect natural gas has leaked into your house or office, evacuate immediately.